ssvassiliev/fibertrace/README.md

 ### Programs for analysis of solvent flow in molecular dynamics simulations ###

-Streamline analysis is performed in two steps.
-First 3D diffusion tensor field is calculated using the program "tensors".
-Next streamline analysis in spirit of MRI fiber tractography is performed using the "streamline" program.
+Analysis is performed in two steps: first 3D diffusion tensor field is calculated using the program "tensors", next streamline analysis in spirit of MRI fiber tractography is performed using the "streamline" program.

 ### Running programs: ###
 ~$./tensors < tfield.conf